alpheustangs/filego.rs/README.md

 #### `merge`

-Merge the chunks from the directory to a specified path directly.
-Nothing will be returned as a result.
+This function merges the chunks from a directory to a specified path directly.
+Therefore, nothing will be returned as a result.

 ```rust
 use filego::{merge, MergeOptions};